The First Time Buyer’s Conveyancing Timeline in 6 Stages

 We should also be receiving the offer from your mortgage company which we will go through and make sure everything is in order.
 We will also have made any necessary changes to the contract, and sent it back to the vendor’s solicitors for them to amend ready for everyone to sign.

-All enquiries and search results should be back and we will compile the reports in a file.
+All enquiries and search results should be back and we will compile your contract report on title in a file.
 You should have received the survey results and hopefully be happy to proceed.